AwenHuang/BOFAttackPractice/README.md

 # BOFAttackPractice
 use python

-Learn buffer overflow attack and really try by yourself is very intresting.
+Learn buffer overflow attack and try by yourself is very interesting.

 Through these basic implementation can know more about security of system.